Query Details

 Explanation

-4. Output: The query then organizes the results to show the timestamp, device ID, device name, the data of the registry value, and the registry key itself.
+4. Output: The query outputs relevant details such as the timestamp, device ID, device name, the suspicious registry value data, and the registry key itself.
+This information helps in further investigation.

 Details